appsecnz/appsecnz.github.io/conference/index.md

 **Lunch Service -** This year, we're working with the catering team at AUT, to provide an on-site option for lunch each day, at an additional cost.
 Details are still TBC, and pre-purchase will be required (as part of your conference and/or training registration).
 Complimentary lunch will be provided to speakers, trainers, and sponsor exhibitors.
 We are offering this service as a convenience - you are, as always, welcome to explore the area and find lunch on your own.

 **Delegate Lounge -** Throughout the main conference on Thursday and Friday, we'll have a Delegate Lounge available in Room WA224A.
 The entrance to the Delegate Lounge is from the Sponsor Exhibition Area.
-The Delegate Lounge is a great place to catch up with colleagues, grab a cup of coffee or tea, or add a few pieces to our **LEGO Build**.
+The Delegate Lounge is a great place to catch up with colleagues or add a few pieces to one of the ongoing **LEGO Build** projects.

 **Delegate Lounge Hours:**